-12.4.6.10 Radio Test Output Signals
+12.4.10 Radio Test Output Signals

-For debug and test purposes, a number of internal status signals in the radio may be output on the port pins $P1_7 - P1_5$.
+For debug and test purposes, a number of internal status signals in the radio may be output on the port pins P1_7 - P1_5.
 This debug option is controlled through the RF registers IOCFG2 - IOCFG0 (see Section 15 for more details).

-Setting IOCFGx.GDOx_CFG to a value other than 0 will override the $P1SEL_SELP1_7$, $P1SEL_SELP1_6$, and $P1SEL_SELP1_5$ settings, and the pins will automatically become outputs.
-These pins cannot be used when the l^2S interface is enabled.
+Setting IOCFGx.GDOx_CFG to a value other than 0 will override the P1SEL_SELP1_7, P1SEL_SELP1_6, and P1SEL_SELP1_5 settings, and the pins will automatically become outputs.
+These pins cannot be used when the I^2S interface is enabled.

-12.4.7 I/O Registers
+12.4.11 I/O Registers